Use Advanced Docker Operations with Artifactory CLI

 JFrog CLI allows pushing containers to Artifactory using buildx, while collecting build-info and storing it in Artifactory.

-For detailed instructions, refer to the buildx project example on GitHub.
+For a complete setup including multi-platform build configuration, refer to the buildx project example on GitHub.

 Pushing Docker Images Using the OpenShift CLI